mis94/Java-MP3-player/README.md

 # Java-MP3-player
 An open source project to develop an MP3 player using java programming language with almost all features of popular media players used by users.
-The team implemented this project consisted of me and three of my colleagues in faculty.
+I worked in a team with three of my colleagues in faculty.

 Team members:
 - Mohamed Ibrahim(Github: mis94).